shigeyf/akamai-edgeworkers-response-transform-template/README.md

             12345
         );

-        // Call responseProvider EdgeWorkers API surface for this testing const rpResponse = await responseProvider(req);
+        // Call responseProvider EdgeWorkers API surface for this testing. const rpResponse = await responseProvider(req);
-        // We expects EW.Response object as returned object from responseProvider in this EdgeWorkers local simulator implementation const ewResponse = rpResponse as EW.Response;
+        // We expects EW.Response object as returned object from responseProvider
+        // of this EdgeWorkers local simulator implementation. const ewResponse = rpResponse as EW.Response;
-        // ewResponse.body is a ReadableStream which contains a manipulated result of response body for your test request, which is transformed by your transformer inmplementation let result = "";
+        // ewResponse.body is a ReadableStream which contains a manipulated result of response body for your test request,
+        // which is transformed by your transformer inmplementation let result = "";
         for await (const chunk of ewResponse.body) {
             const chunkStr = new TextDecoder().decode(chunk);
             result = result + chunkStr;
         }

-        // You can use console.log for your debugging
+        // You can use console.log for your debugging.
         //console.log("Test1 Expected: " + expected?.length + " bytes\n");
         //console.log(expected + "EOF");
         //console.log("Test1 Result: " + result.length + " bytes\n");
         //console.log(result + "EOF");

-        // Checking the actual manipulated results and expected data expect(result === expected).toBe(true);
+        // Checking the actual manipulated results and expected data. expect(result === expected).toBe(true);
     });
 });